shelterbelt/assurance/README.md

 *A cross-platform application to analyze and synchronize the contents of file system directories.*

-> **Year Implemented: 2015**
+> **Year Implemented: V1 2015, V2 2023**
 >
 > The motivation for Assurance was to gain greater familiarity with many of the popular technologies in the Java ecosystem at the time.
+V2 replaced the AWT/Swing UI with an Electron UI.

 ## What Is Assurance